kiwi974/blood_cells_classification/README.md

 First, we can notice that this model learns 'too much'.
 It probably 'memorizes' the images it sees, and do not generalize that much.
 This could be a first point on which to work for the following.

+# Image Representation by the Default Autoencoder

+On the following figure, one can preview of the autoencoder used tranforms the input images (update coming soon with the code).

 # Equipment